electron/remote/README.md

 > ⚠️ **Warning!** This module has [many subtle
 > pitfalls][remote-considered-harmful].
 There is almost always a better way to
 > accomplish your task than using this module.
+For example, [ipcRenderer.invoke](https://www.electronjs.org/docs/api/ipc-renderer#ipcrendererinvokechannel-args) can serve many common use cases.

 `@electron/remote` is a replacement for the built-in `remote` module in Electron, which is deprecated and will eventually be removed.